-Since that time, McGarity has injected a program of imagination and innovation into the Georgia Athletic Association with emphasis on exploring new ideas and initiatives moving the organization forward in all areas of competition, academics, and service.
+Since that time, McGarity has injected a program of imagination and innovation into the Georgia Athletic Association with emphasis on exploring new ideas and initiatives designed to move the organization forward in all areas of competition, academics, and service.

-Among the many initiatives are implementation of a nutrition program for all sports, greater emphasis on customer service as well as community service, scoreboard upgrades enhancing the in-game experience for guests and patrons in all sports, and developing leadership programs fostering staff development.
+Among the many initiatives are implementation of a nutrition program for all sports, greater emphasis on customer service as well as community service, scoreboard upgrades enhancing the in-game experience for guests and patrons in all sports, and development of leadership programs fostering staff development.
 In addition, he has encouraged the experimentation of new ideas such as moving volleyball competition to Stegeman Coliseum and helping bring a sold-out concert (Jason Aldean, 65,000) to Sanford Stadium for the first time in stadium history.
 He was also instrumental in development and implementation along with Nike of a new brand identity program which brings consistency in use of colors, logos, lettering and numerals to Georgia sports teams.

 McGarity was appointed as the athletic director's representative to the SEC Executive Committee in 2013.
 He was named recipient of the 2013 Tom Osborne Award presented by the Collegiate and Professional Sports Dietitians Association (CPSDA) for special achievement and contributions to advanced-practice sports nutrition.
 A 1976 graduate of UGA's Grady College of Journalism and Mass Communication, McGarity is a 2012 inductee into the Grady Fellowship, a recognition program to honor those whose influence, achievements and service to the media professions have enhanced the reputation of the Grady College.
-He was also appointed in 2012 to the NCAA Division I Football Issues Committee, a position he will hold through 2016.

 At UF, he served as Executive Associate Athletic Director after serving as both an associate and senior associate athletic director during his tenure.
 His duties at Florida included assisting the athletic director in daily operations of the department, assisting in preparation and approval of the annual budget and extensive involvement in long-term planning, contracts, competition scheduling and employment searches, among other areas.
 McGarity was involved in the planning and supervision of several construction projects, including the expansion of Ben Hill Griffin Stadium and the William Heavener Football Complex.

-McGarity received his Bachelor of Arts degree in Journalism in 1976.
-He was a letterman on the 1973 Bulldog tennis team and following graduation began his professional career at UGA.
-After serving as a student assistant from 1973-77, he held positions as assistant sports information director and head women's tennis coach (1977-82), administrative assistant (1982-88), and assistant athletic director for facilities and event management (1988-92).
+McGarity was a letterman on the 1973 Bulldog tennis team and following graduation began his professional career at UGA.
+After serving as a student assistant from 1973-77, he held positions as assistant sports information director and head women's tennis coach (1977-81), administrative assistant (1982-88), and assistant athletic director for facilities and event management (1988-92).

 McGarity is married to the former Sheryl Holland, who graduated from UGA in 1976 with a Bachelor of Science degree in education.
-They have one son, Alex, a graduate of the University of Florida and current student at UGA.
+They have one son, Alex, a graduate of the University of Florida and the University of Georgia.